TV with Streaming Apps

 Updates

-• When the 49ers reached the playoffs in early 2022, I added an indoor HD Antenna to my setup.
-I now get dozens of broadcast channels from the Sacramento TV market, including the affiliates for FOX, NBC, and CBS.
-Sadly, my antenna can’t pull in the ABC or PBS affiliate.
-If those were truly important to me, I could explore getting an outdoor antenna.
+- When the 49ers reached the playoffs in early 2022, I added an indoor HD Antenna to my setup.
+I got dozens of broadcast channels from the Sacramento TV market, including FOX, NBC, and CBS affiliates.
+Sadly, my antenna couldn’t pull in the ABC or PBS affiliate.
+If those had been truly important to me, I could have explored an outdoor antenna.
+In 2023, I moved to So Cal, and once again the 49ers reached the playoffs.
+I was able to watch their playoff games on FOX via my indoor antenna but had to grab a free trial of Paramount+ to watch the Superbowl (since my antenna couldn’t pull in the local CBS affiliate).

-I’ve updated the prices and calculations in the post to reflect price increases from various streaming services.
+I updated prices and calculations to reflect price increases from various streaming services.
 I also added Peacock to my rotation and price calculations.

 Summary